 Why focus on sexual abuse in the Church of Jesus Christ of Latter-day Saints?

-FLOODLIT is not an advocacy organization, and we take no position on possible solutions for any crisis.
+FLOODLIT is not an advocacy organization and takes no position on specific solutions for any crisis.
+Instead, we aim to provide a reliable reference resource for anyone researching this topic.

 Where does FLOODLIT get its information?